Last Updated on

 The Staff Are Proactive

-The other day while at daycare, Kaya had an allergic reaction and scratched herself raw.
-Dogma immediately called me when they noticed Kaya was bleeding to let me know.
+The other day while at daycare, our dog had an allergic reaction and scratched herself raw.
+Dogma immediately called me when they noticed she was bleeding to let me know.
 They also reviewed their footage just to double check that they hadn’t missed anything (such as a bite from another dog) that could be the source of her injury.

 They assured me that she was otherwise in good spirits, but was likely suffering from a hotspot.